Mahmoud-Megawer/Piplined-Mips-processor-2017/README.md

 # Piplined-Mips-processor-2017
-this an implementation to a piplined mips procesor using verilog language.
+This is an implementation to a piplined mips procesor using verilog language.

 >>for information about the project please read the file 'CO-project-report.pdf'.